 This trek is one of the popular ones that is moderately arduous and takes one to high altitudes.
 The trek, in total, is a five-day hike.
 On this trek, you get to see and pass some beautiful lakes at high altitude.
 You also get the opportunity to see diverse fauna and flora on the high mountain ridges as well as the surrounding Himalayas.
 This trekking package starts in Paro, where you get to see the museums, monasteries, and other things of human interest that are associated with Bhutanese history.
 It finally ends in Motithang in Thimphu.
 The highest point of your trekking activities is at 4410 meters.

-The Druk Trek starts on the third day where it begins at Paro above the National Museum to Jele Dzong on the first day.
-On the second day we continue to Jangchulakha from where it is onto Jimilangtso which is famed for its high altitude lake that it houses where you would camp by its bank and get the scintillating view of the Himalayan Mountains in the back drop.
-From Jimilangtso, it is onto Simikot and again we camp at another lake called Janetso.
-It on this leg of the trek that we pass through forested areas of short rhododendron trees.
-Finally it is to Phajoding and head back to Thimphu.
-We cover a distance of 46 in total in a period five days in rugged beauty.
+The Druk Trek starts on the third day when it begins at Paro, above the National Museum, to Jele Dzong on the first day.
+On the second day, we continue to Jangchulakha from where it is onto Jimilangtso, which is famed for its high altitude lake that it houses, where you will camp by its bank and get a scintillating view of the Himalayan Mountains in the background.
+From Jimilangtso, it is onto Simikot, and again we camp at another lake called Janetso.
+It is on this leg of the trek that we pass through forested areas of short rhododendron trees.
+Finally, it is to Phajoding and then head back to Thimphu.
+In five days of rugged beauty, we cover a total distance of 46 miles.

 1. Day one.
 Arrival at Paro 2280 m

-You will be met at the airport on your arrival at the airport by a representative of Yak Holidays and driven to the hotel a short distance away.
-Then it is a visit to Ta Dzong, an ancient watch tower, built in 1656. and Rimpung Dzong meaning Heap of Jewels.
+You will be met at the airport on your arrival by a representative of Yak Holidays and driven to the hotel a short distance away.
+Then it is a visit to Ta Dzong, an ancient watch tower, built in 1656, and Rimpung Dzong, meaning Heap of Jewels.